Visiting Turks and Caicos? This is what you need to know before you go.

-1. They speak English.
+1. They Speak English

 They are a British territory, and everyone speaks English.
 The people who are from Turks and Caicos were originally from Africa and call themselves “belongers” rather than natives.
 The Spanish previously killed off the actual natives of these islands.

-2. Their Currency is the US dollar.
+2. Their CUrrency is the US Dollar

-3. Who’s Visiting
+3. Who’s Visiting Turks and Caicos

-4. Bring your Benjamins.
+4. Bring Your Benjamins

-5. Tipping is the same as the US.
+5. Tipping is the Same as the US

 It’s about 15-20%.
 Some places already add service fees (ie. hotel service fees are split among all the workers).

-The average temperature is between 85-90°F (29°-32°C) from Jun to Oct and 80-84°F (27°-29°C) from Nov to May.
-Hurricane season in the Caribbean is officially from Jun 1 to Nov 30th.
+The average temperature is between 85-90°F (29°-32°C) from June to October and 80-84°F (27°-29°C) from Nov to May.
+Hurricane season in the Caribbean is officially from June 1 to November 30.

 Their busiest season is from mid-Dec to mid-April.
-While we were there, we heard Dec is their busiest month.
-Off season varies from hotel to hotel, but generally runs from mid-April to mid-Nov.
+While we were there, we heard that December is their busiest month.
+Off-season varies from hotel to hotel but generally runs from mid-April to mid-Nov.
 This may all be changing as TCI has been making a huge push for tourism.